-Southeast Tech LPN graduates or LPNs with 750 documented hours of work experience are a good fit for STI’s RN program.
+Southeast Tech LPN graduates or LPNs with 750 documented hours of work experience are a good fit for STC’s RN program.
 Your experience launches your career toward an associate degree.

 The Bureau of Labor Statistics reports that projected growth in nursing outpaces the average for all occupations, with 15% growth expected through 2026 for RNs.
 In Sioux Falls, South Dakota, graduates can expect to find employment with various healthcare and medical technology employers, both locally, regionally and nationally, including:

 - Veterans Administration Health Care System